 Nargis and Sunil Dutt: A Love Story In the House of Heartbreaks

-Some years ago, while reading Mr and Mrs Dutt, a tribute to the parents compiled by their children, actor son Sanjay Dutt and daughters Namrata and Priya Dutt, I realised that the veteran actors and celebrity soulmates had a lot more in common that we know.
-On Nargis Dutt’s birth anniversary (June 1), we take a closer look at their love and life together.
+Some years ago, while reading Mr and Mrs Dutt, a tribute to the parents compiled by their children, actor and son Sanjay Dutt and daughters Namrata and Priya Dutt, I realised that the veteran actors and celebrity soulmates had a lot more in common that we know.
+On Sunil Dutt’s birth anniversary, we take a closer look at their love and life together.

 The subtitle beneath the beautiful black & white picture reads, ‘It is a story of courage and compassion’.
 After reading the book, I would like to add another line: ‘It is a story of heartbreaks!’